ruzickap/ansible-my_workstation/README.md

 ## MacOS Catalina 10.5

-Install new MacOS Catalina 10.5 and enable ssh server:
+Install new macOS Catalina 10.5 and enable ssh server:

 * System Preferences from the Apple menu -> System Preferences -> Sharing -> Remote Login (checkbox)

-  You can also do it the command line way:
+  You can also do it the command-line way:

   ```bash
   sudo systemsetup -setremotelogin on